Lower back, hip and pubic pain?

 Initially I was very sceptical about going to pregnancy yoga.
 I thought I might get too bored with it and it might just be a bit of stretching.
 I am usually very active, rock climber, mountaineer, and mountain biker.

 Pregnancy came as a major shock to my body: at 14/16 weeks on top of nausea I had really bad symphysis pubis pain.
-Again followed me to the end.
 Such that walking, standing, getting changed was terrible! ( I was also working lots 5-7 times a week plus some evenings and driving heaps) Unable to stay active – as swimming Pilates climbing walking biking were too painful – I decided to try pregnancy yoga.
 Yoga really helped my Pelvic pain.
 Firstly, it just gave me more awareness of my body, help me strengthen areas I could and gave me positions I could use on a daily basis to unwind/ rest if I was having a bad pain day.

-Secondly, nobody really gave me advice on how to manage it other than Gabriel.
+Secondly, nobody really gave me detailed advice on how to manage it other than Gabriel.
 (When I saw the physio at 28 weeks, I found I was already doing the stuff she suggested).
 Gabriel gave practical suggestions as what to do/ avoid for spd pain and classes even though we’re group based, I felt was very individualized and always with consideration of everyone’s pain and concerns.

 Lastly, yoga helped my mood and energy and hence subsequently made my nausea less miserable.
 I would always head home after yoga feeling energized happier and less tired. – Dr S Das, GP